bfontaine/pouf/README.md

 It manages a set of sounds in a directory and use an alias for each sound, so you can quickly play one without having to remember the filename.

+Note: for now it works only on OS X.

 ## Install

 ```